 My main reason to visit this garden was its history as a Edo feudal lord mansion garden.
 As I wrote in my article on the red gate at Tokyo University, one of the things that is unique for Tokyo is its history as capital for over 400 years.
 The Edo policy of sankin-kōtai required each major feudal lord to reside regularly in the capital for a considerable amount of time, requiring him to build a residence worthy of his status in Edo, as well as in his own territory.
-This garden is one of two of such feudal lord gardens in Tokyo, the other one is Kyū Shiba Rikyū Garden.
+Other such gardes are Kyū Shiba Rikyū Garden and Higo-Hosokawa Garden.

 Artificial hill behind the lotus pond.
 The gentle slope imitates a view in China.

 This garden was established by the Mito Domain feudal lord (the domain currently associated with Ibaraki prefecture).
 This was actually Tokugawa Ieyasu’s 11th son Yorifusa (1603-1661), who was made daimyō (feudal lord) in 1608.
 The garden was then completed by Mitsukuni (1628–1701), who succeeded Yorifusa.
 He is also known as the Mito Kōmon, a legendary figure, made into a television drama between 1969 and 2011.
 1,227 episodes were made!